XelerT/hashtable/README.md

 </details>

-Without any optimisations we have these results:
+Without any optimizations we have these results:

 <pre>
 # started on Fri Apr 28 13:00:24 2023